Supporting a Trainee with a Disability

 2. Read the reasonable adjustments guidance

-This helpful guide covers information on disability, the law, how NHS Lothian supports disabled staff and expectations for managers
+This helpful guide (NHS intranet link) covers information on disability, the law, how NHS Lothian supports disabled staff and expectations for managers.

 3. Develop a Disability Passport

-A disability passport is a document completed by a disabled trainee and their line manager (trainer).
-It provides a framework for discussion and as a way of recording a conversation about needs and agreed actions.
+A disability passport (NHS intranet link) is a document completed by a disabled trainee and their line manager (trainer).
+It provides a framework for discussion and is a way of recording a conversation about needs and agreed actions.
 This information can be shared, with consent, with their next supervisor.

-Please see our disability resources for links to local and external networks which you can signpost your trainee tp.
+Please see our disability resources for links to local and external networks which you can signpost your trainee to.

 NHS Lothian Disabled Employees Network (DEN)